 No time to read this now?
 Click on the red save button and pin it for later!

 Dim sum is a style of Chinese cuisine.
-It can be found in different forms throughout the country, though it’s most closely associated with Hong Kong and Guangdong Province – ie Cantonese cuisine.
+It refers to the family of small dishes that are typically steamed, pan-fried, or deep-fried.
+It’s usually eaten for breakfast or lunch and can be found in different forms throughout the country, though it’s most closely associated with Hong Kong and Guangdong Province – ie Cantonese cuisine.

 TYPES OF DIM SUM